 - Replace the batteries in your smoke and carbon monoxide detectors, and test both devices to make sure they are in working order.

-Tip: Don't toss the batteries; there may still be juice in them.
-They can be used in children's toys, media players or electronic devices.
-Squeeze out every drop of power, then recycle them.
+Spring Forward Tip: Don't toss the batteries; there may still be juice in them.
+They can be used in children's toys or electronic devices.
+Squeeze out every drop of power, then recycle the batteries.

 - Check your furnace's filter and replace it if it is clogged or dirty.
-Your furnace filter should be cleaned or replaced every two months during the heating season.
+Your furnace filter has been busy this heating season and should be cleaned or replaced at least every two months.